UST-QuAntiL/quantil-docs/docs/user-guide/qhana.md

 By default `MDS` will reduce the data to two dimensions.

 !!! note
 	`MDS` by default is not deterministic.
 I.e., the `Feature Engineering` step may produce different results in each run on the same similarity matrix.
 Set the `Static Eulidean Coordinates` checkbox in the `MDS` parameter list if this is not desired.
-This will reuse previous `Euclidean Coordinates` for the same similarity matrix and thus produce the same output in each run.
+This way the previous `Euclidean Coordinates` will be reused for the same similarity matrix and thus the same output will be produced in each run.

 ### Clustering